codecrafters-io/build-your-own-redis/stage_descriptions/base-05-qq0.md

 To pass this stage, your program will need to:
 - Parse the client's input to extract the argument from the `ECHO` command
-- Then encode that argument as a bulk string for the response.
+- Then encode that argument as a bulk string for the response

 ### Tests